 - You may like to visit the next section “Our Qualifications”

 Canoe the Riverland is owned and operated by Jim & Ruth Roberts through River Forge Pty Ltd, a fully insured and registered company.

-Jim and Ruth are both accredited kayak and canoe instructors through Canoeing Australia.
+Jim and Ruth are both accredited kayak and canoe instructors through Paddle Australia.

 Jim is a qualified teacher having many years experience in secondary Catholic schools.